 Any typical desk will function well for your sewing machine.
 Pull it away from the wall in order to feed larger projects, such as quilts, effectively over the sewing machine without a lot of bunching, which can dishevel your piecing and pattern.

 If your sewing room is more of a sewing corner, don’t fret.
 Consider using an L-shaped desk so you have a place for your sewing machine and a functional workspace.
-Or, if space is really limited, store all of you sewing supplies, including the machine, in an armoire or hutch and then pull out a folding table to work when you need to (which is easily put away when company arrives).
+Or, if space is really limited, store all of you sewing supplies, including the machine, in an armoire or hutch.
+Then pull out a folding table to work when you need to (which is easily put away when company arrives).

 “A handy pullout shelf in the lower compartment of a cabinet makes a sewing machine and supplies accessible, but out of sight,” advises AllPeopleQuit.com.
 “Stacked white bins and removable hooks on the back of the cabinet door further maximize the interior space.”